Huey P. Newton: Early life and education

-Newton was born in Monroe, Louisiana in 1942 during World War II, the youngest child of Armelia Johnson and Walter Newton, a sharecropper and Baptist preacher.
-His parents named him after Huey Long, former governor of Louisiana.
+Newton was born in Monroe, Louisiana, in 1942 during World War II, the youngest child of Armelia Johnson and Walter Newton, a sharecropper and Baptist preacher.
+His parents named him after Huey Long, a former Governor of and United States Senator from Louisiana.
 The surrounding Ouachita Parish has had a history of violence against Black people since the Reconstruction era.

-To escape the violence of Louisiana, the Newton family migrated to Oakland, California, participating in the second wave of the Great Migration of African-Americans out of the South.
+To escape the violence of Louisiana, the Newton family migrated to Oakland, California, participating in the second wave of the Great Migration of African Americans out of the South.
 The family was close-knit but quite poor, and they moved often within the San Francisco Bay Area during Newton's childhood.
 Despite this, Newton said he never went without food and shelter as a child.
 As a teenager, he was arrested several times, including for gun possession and vandalism at age 14.
 Growing up in Oakland, Newton stated that he was "made to feel ashamed of being black".

 In his autobiography Revolutionary Suicide, he wrote:

 During those long years in Oakland public schools, I did not have one teacher who taught me anything relevant to my own life or experience.
 Not one instructor ever awoke in me a desire to learn more or to question or to explore the worlds of literature, science, and history.
 All they did was try to rob me of the sense of my own uniqueness and worth, and in the process nearly killed my urge to inquire.

 Newton graduated from Oakland Technical High School in 1959 while being functionally illiterate.
 He later learned to read through the help of his older brother Melvin Newton reading him poetry as well as studying Plato's Republic.
 He attended Merritt College, where he earned an Associate of Arts degree in 1966.
 Plato's Republic influenced Newton's early adult world view; he told the court during the trial for the killing of officer John Frey, that he had learned to read from studying the Republic.
 After that, he started "questioning everything".
 In his autobiography, Revolutionary Suicide, he states: "Most of all, I questioned what was happening in my own family and in the community around me."

-Newton continued his education, studying at San Francisco Law School, and the University of California at Santa Cruz, where he earned a bachelor's degree.
+Newton continued his education, studying at San Francisco Law School, and the University of California, Santa Cruz, where he earned a bachelor's degree.
 He was a member of Phi Beta Sigma fraternity.
+In 1978, while in prison, Newton met evolutionary biologist Robert Trivers after Newton applied to do a reading course with Trivers as part of a graduate degree in history of consciousness.
+He and Trivers became close friends, they published an analysis of the role of flight crew self-deception in the 1982 crash of Air Florida Flight 90, and Trivers dedicated one chapter of his autobiography to his relationship with Newton.
 He later continued his studies and, in 1980, he completed a PhD in social philosophy at Santa Cruz.